 This is the fourth acquisition this year by Linn, which was formed by Michael C. Linn and private-equity firm Quantum Energy Partners in 2003.
 The company bought BP properties in Kansas for $1.2 billion in March.
 Linn has announced the most U.S. exploration and production purchases in 2012, with four transactions valued at $2.4 billion, including the agreement today.

-For Linn, which has increased production (LINE) more than fourfold in the past five years, the Wyoming properties are expected to add the equivalent of 145 million cubic feet a day of gas production, the company said in a separate statement.
+For Linn, which has increased production (LINE:US) more than fourfold in the past five years, the Wyoming properties are expected to add the equivalent of 145 million cubic feet a day of gas production, the company said in a separate statement.
 The field holds 73 percent gas, 23 percent natural gas liquids and 4 percent oil.

 BP fell 1.3 percent to 402.05 pence at the close.
 Linn fell 2.4 percent to $35.22 at the close in New York, the biggest decline since Feb.
 3.